sherlockyb/blog-comments/README.md

 # blog-comments
-used for store personal blog comments
+used for https://utteranc.es to store personal blog comments